darkgrue/Ubiquiti-DNSCrypt-Proxy-2-Configuration-Scripts/README.md

 no-DNSSEC
 ```

-If the `no-DNSSEC` option is present, you need to remove the following commands from the `config.gateway.json` file on the CloudKey and reprovision:
+If the `no-DNSSEC` option is present, you need to remove `/config/scripts/post-config.d/dnt-hup.sh` as well as the following commands from the `config.gateway.json` file on the CloudKey and reprovision:

 ```sh
 proxy-dnssec